reisaraujo-miguel/Projeto-Web/README.md

 $ git clone https://github.com/reisaraujo-miguel/Projeto-Web.git
 ```

-Then install all the dependencies with `npm` and run frontend and backend:
+Install all the dependencies with `npm` and run the frontend:

 ```bash
 $ cd Projeto-Web/frontend/